Admission Requirements

 • how admission to the DE will enhance the applicant’s doctoral work;

-• that the Qualifying Exam has not yet been taken and when it will be probably be taken (if the PhD program joined very recently, petitions can be made to be "grandparented in" after QE);
+• that the Qualifying Exam has not yet been taken and when it will be probably be taken;

 • a tentative plan for taking the necessary courses in the DE (if you are unsure, no worries: no need to wait with the application, as this is only tentative; you can apply in Year 1 of your 1st Quarter, if you'd like);